cKm-IceCold/CapstoneProject-NexusVerify/README.md

 # Nexus Verify: Frontend Portal

 Nexus Verify is a secure, responsive real estate platform built with React and Tailwind CSS.
-It connects to a robust Django REST Framework backend to ensure property document authenticity and transparent market valuation.
+It connects to a robust Django REST Framework backend (still working on this) to ensure property document authenticity and transparent market valuation.

 ## 🚀 Key Project Features